lonevvolf/kaichronicles/doc/README-mechanics.md

 </objectUsed>
 ```
 Event handler for an object use.
 If some of the objects on the "objectId" property is used
-on this section, the chilren rules will be executed
+on this section, the children rules will be executed

 ### numberPicker / numberPickerChoosed
 ```xml